aldobatta/Dark_cluster/README.md

 6) If everything is defined correctly in *Makefile.h* and the needed modules are loaded correctly, this should produce an xecutable file named **flash4**.
 This is the executable file that runs the simulation you just defined.

+### Creating a folder for the simulation outputs.

+I recommend to have your outputs written outside of the *Flash4.5* folder, so that you can safely remove/modify/delete things inside *Flash4.5/* without worrying about deleting important results.

+1) Create a directory outside *Flash4.5/* to save your outputs.

+**mkdir simulationName**

+2) Copy the file **flash.par** inside the object folder to the folder you just created.

+This file contains properties for the simulation, like resolution, final time, boundary conditions, etc. For some simulations, you may need to copy additional files to this folder (not for the Sedov test).

 ### Running jobs in the cluster